Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Real-Time-Feasible Optimal and Model Predictive Control of a Mobile Robot in 2D

 \paragraph{Warm starting of obstacle subset} When computing the solution of the first \gls{ocp}, the obstacle set is initially empty.
 For subsequent steps, we shift forward the part of the obstacle subset~$\mathcal{O}_{\mathrm{s}, k}$ whose constraints are active.

 \paragraph{Termination at early iterates} When solving \glspl{ocp} recursively in an \gls{mpc} scheme, the \gls{sqp} optimization process is often terminated early in the \gls{qp} iterations to reduce computation time~\cite{Diehl2005}.
-Similarly, for real-time capability, the proposed controller limits the number of iterations, i.e., MAXITER in Algorithm~\ref{alg:nominal-collision-free-trajectory} and Algorithm~\ref{alg:robust-collision-free-trajectory}, to a relatively small number in real-world experiments, see Table~\ref{table:mobile-robot-params-split} for the value used in practice.
+Similarly, for real-time capability, the proposed controller limits the number of iterations, i.e., MAXITER in Algorithm~\ref{alg:nominal-collision-free-trajectory} and Algorithm~\ref{alg:robust-collision-free-trajectory}, to a relatively small number in real-world experiments, see Table~\ref{table:mobile-robot-params-split} for the values used in practice.

-\paragraph{{Constraints with slack variables and exact penalty}} In practice, large disturbances can occasionally lead to infeasibility of state-dependent constraints of \glspl{ocp}.
+\paragraph{Constraints with slack variables and exact penalty} In practice, large disturbances can occasionally lead to infeasibility of state-dependent constraints of \glspl{ocp}.
 Additionally, the linearization of collision-avoidance constraints (see~\eqref{eq:nominal-ocp-subproblem-linearized-constr} and~\eqref{eq:robust-ocp-subproblem-linearized-constr}) may lead to an infeasible subproblem when the \gls{ocp} is only barely feasible.
 To ensure the feasibility of the subproblems, the collision-avoidance constraints are implemented as constraints with slack variables.
 For example, the constraints in the nominal \gls{ocp} are given by

 Weighted $l_1$ and $l_2$ penalties are added to the objective function.
 Note that such constraints are intrinsically different from smooth penalty functions.
 When the penalties of the slack variables are sufficiently large and the problem is feasible, the solution of the problem with slackened constraints corresponds to that with hard constraints~\cite{Han1979}.
-In the infeasible case, the soft-constrained formulation will return a solution that minimizes constraint violation.
+In the infeasible case, it will return a solution that minimizes constraint violation, which can be used as a soft recovery when the constraint violation is acceptable.